elementor/elementor-developers-docs/src/deprecations/simple-example.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

-A good example we often see is when addon developers create [widgets](./../widgets/widget-structure/) using deprecated methods prefixed with `_`.
-In the past, protected methods prefixed with `_` but in some point Elementor abandoned this naming convention.
+One example of commonly used deprecated conventions is when addon developers create [widgets](./../widgets/widget-structure/) using the deprecated prefix `_`.
+Previously, Elementor protected methods prefixed with `_` but that naming convention was deprecated.

 ## Widgets

-Addons developers should update their code, replaceing deprecated methods.
+Addon developers should update their code, replacing deprecated methods.
 The fix is simple enough:

 ```diff
 class Elementor_Test_Widget extends \Elementor\Widget_Base {